The Ultimate Guide To The Best Credit Cards Of 2014

 If you are looking for a strong gas card, then the Chase Freedom® card is probably your choice.
 This card was just mentioned, we know—but it’s versatile!
 It has a number of uses, and for those who are regularly traveling on the road, it has a number of perks, especially early on.
 Earning 1% cash back on all purchases will help a lot when buying gas, and the introductory bonus of $100 for $500 spent in the first three months of card ownership is just icing on the cake.
 For certain revolving categories, you’ll get as much as 5% back when making purchases.
 Learn more about The Chase Freedom® card or click here to view all gas credit cards sorted by our editor’s opinion.

-If you are a regular traveler or stay in hotels fairly often, then you are probably interested in The Chase Sapphire Preferred® card, especially if you plan to travel within a few months of opening the account.
-The card has a long list of perks, and you’ll earn 40,000 in bonus points if you spend $4,000 in the first three months of owning the card.
+Top Hotel/Travel Card: The Chase Sapphire Preferred®Chase Sapphire Preferred® Card, especially if you plan to travel within a few months of opening the account.
+The card has a long list of perks, and you’ll earn 60,000 in bonus points if you spend $4,000 in the first three months of owning the card.
 In addition, you’ll get 1:1 point transfers with participating frequent travel programs, and you’ll earn 2x the bonus points on travel and when dining out.
 In addition, there are no foreign transaction fees—so if you are traveling overseas, feel free to use the card without fear of extra charges!
-Learn more about The Chase Sapphire Preferred® card or click here to view all hotel and travel cards sorted by our editor’s opinion.
+Learn more about the Chase Sapphire Preferred® Card or click here to view all hotel and travel cards sorted by our editor’s opinion.